I studied philosophy at the Universities of York, St Andrews, Warwick, and Columbia, New York, where I was a visiting Ph.D. student.

 In 2014, I received a Student-Led Teaching Award for Outstanding Support for the Learning Experience of Students, voted for by students at the University of Sussex, and I was also nominated for Edinburgh University Student Association teaching awards in 2017 and 2018.

-In 2017, I was awarded John Templeton Foundation research funding via the University of Cambridge’s New Directions in the Study of the Mind initiative for a project on the temporal structure of experience.
+In 2017, I was awarded John Templeton Foundation research funding via the University of Cambridge’s New Directions in the Study of the Mind initiative for a pilot project on the temporal structure of experience.
 I have since taught various courses in the philosophy of mind and perception at the Universities of Edinburgh, Oslo, and Tübingen.

 In 2019 I began a Postdoctoral Research Fellowship at the University of Oslo on the Perceiving Representations: A Study of Structural Commonalities between Language, Pictures and Music project.